 Omnath, Locus of Mana deck.
 It would feed everybody cards, land, and in return it just asked to be left alone to grow its Omnath in peace.
 I think I did four digits of P/T on him once.
 Occasionally it would give the Omnath trample and kill somebody, or win off something absolutely bogus like Goblin Charbelcher after filtering out all the land in the deck, or Helix Pinnacle.
 I ran literally all of the mana doubling effects in there, along with Seedborn Muse and the hero of this story.
 I noticed that whilst doublers were cool and everything, Omnath farming exploded when I had one (or both!) of those two online.

 At some point I decided to revisit mono-green for fun, and I recalled this fellow.
 He didn't seem to be played much, which would give me some hipster street credit, and potentially allow an interesting deck design.
 Activated abilities were the name of the game from day one - I knew that was the only way that would let me reliably pour all of my mana into doing something productive.
-Working from the bottom up, I picked the best engines and fuelled the list with a plethora of tutors to fish them out.
-Drawing was a natural complement to the functionality already in place, and ramp is an absolute no-brainer in a green deck based around huge mana plays.
+Working from the bottom up, I picked the best engines and wrapped them in a tutor/draw/ramp-rich support shell.

 The list soon wormed its way into my heart and has been the longest lasting active build in my roster, with no perspective of disassembling it in sight.
 The biggest boon to the deck was the printing of Temur Sabertooth, as this unassuming uncommon led to the creation of a combo component in the deck's game plan, which later became actively embraced and pursued.